After recount, Gilmer loses 2nd district U.S. House primary to Anderson

 (WTNH) — After a recount, the results of the Republican primary for Connecticut’s 2nd district in the U.S. House of Representatives were reversed, and Justin Anderson is now the winner over Thomas Gilmer by a margin of 9,483-9,402.

-By the deadline to finish counting absentee ballots last Thursday, Gilmer had held a slim margin of only 26 votes – 9225 to 9199.
+By the deadline to finish counting absentee ballots last Thursday, Gilmer had held the lead by a slim margin of only 26 votes – 9225 to 9199.
 That percentage difference automatically triggered the recount which was completed and finalized Tuesday.

 Anderson will face incumbent Joe Courtney in November’s general election for the right to represent Connecticut’s 2nd District in the U.S. House of Representatives.